Board of directors

 Asaf Rosenheim serves as the head of Business Development for family owned real estate practice, Profimex in Israel.
 Prior to joining Profimex he was a VP at Ares and served in the Israeli Army as a Medic Staff Sergeant.
 He graduated summa cum laude from Rutgers University with a BS in Business and Finance and received an MBA from the University of Pennsylvania's Wharton School.
 Asaf is married to Eric Patton and together they are parents to boy and girl twins born at the beginning of 2012 with the help of a surrogate who became a close friend.
 In the past, Asaf served at the Head of ‘Rutgers Newark Gay and Lesbian Alliance’, fostered and rehabilitated three rescue pit-bulls for ‘Earth Angels,’ a Bronx based non-profit canine rescue and taught yoga community classes.
-After speaking at Men Having Babies' workshop and facilitating the formulation of The Gay Parenting Assistance Program and the 2013 New York annual seminar he joined the board in May 2013.
+After speaking at Men Having Babies' workshop and facilitating in the formulation of The Gay Parenting Assistance Program and the 2013 New York annual seminar he joined the board in May 2013.
 Asaf is passionate about providing information and support to perspective parents on their journey to what he and his husband Eric see as the greatest gift that they have ever gotten, becoming parents.

-Sherman L. Taylor II, board member / secretary
+Sherman L. Taylor II, Chairman of the board

 Sherman is a technology manager in the Research & Development organization of Procter & Gamble, based in Cincinnati, OH.
 Sherman received his Bachelor’s and Master’s Degree in Chemical Engineering and Colloids, Polymers and Surfaces from Carnegie Mellon University.
 Sherman leads of group of scientists and engineers to create new and improved consumer products; he has worked across a variety of brands in his career including Pampers, Vicks, PuR, Swiffer, Magic Erasers, Bounce and Downy.
 Sherman also leads the design of corporate training programs to accelerate the growth and development of New Hires upon entering the company.
 Sherman and his husband Andrew have two sons via surrogacy, born in 2013 and 2017.